willseiple/facebot_v2/README.md

 --------------------------------------------------------------------------------

-Download files manually at (https://drive.google.com/file/d/1-JI__pcY2IST6mCV9JanOWmeD6h8wYME/view?usp=sharing).
+To download the files manually, go to https://drive.google.com/file/d/1-JI__pcY2IST6mCV9JanOWmeD6h8wYME/view?usp=sharing

 For the program to work, place the files in a folder titled '.facebot' in your home directory, e.g. HOMEDIRECTORY/.facebot/data